theborakompanioni/azure-docs.de-de/articles/virtual-network/virtual-networks-create-vnetpeering-arm-template-click.md

 <properties
-   pageTitle="Erstellen des VNet-Peerings mit Resource Manager-Vorlagen | Microsoft Azure" description="Es wird beschrieben, wie Sie das VNet-Peering mit den Vorlagen in Resource Manager erstellen." services="virtual-network" documentationCenter="" authors="narayanannamalai"
+   pageTitle="Create VNet Peering using Resource Manager templates | Microsoft Azure" description="Learn how to create a virtual network peering using the templates in Resource Manager." services="virtual-network" documentationCenter="" authors="narayanannamalai"